Frequently Asked Questions

 How do I sign in on a different device? +

-Use the same email and password on web or mobile.
+Use the same account on web or mobile.
 Your timers, family, medications, and history stay with your account—you don’t start over when you switch devices.

 Pro tip: After signing in on a new phone or browser, give the app a moment to load your data on first open.